-If ground water is the source for your treatment plant and you only require a polishing step to reduce PFAS concentrations, Veolia offers cost effective standard solutions such as activated carbon pressure filters and ion exchange systems to accomplish this.
-If your ground water source has other areas of concern in addition to PFAS such as hardness, nitrates, perchlorate, organics or is under the influence of surface water, Veolia can provide a complete system for your total treatment needs.
+If your current treatment plant only requires a polishing step to reduce PFAS concentrations, Veolia offers cost effective standard solutions such as activated carbon pressure filters and ion exchange systems to accomplish this.
+If you are looking for an effective way to oxidize contaminants including PFAS compounds, BioCon™ ERS combines the benefits of thermal drying with thermal oxidation.
+Or if your water source has other areas of concern, in addition to PFAS, such as hardness, nitrates, perchlorate, organics or turbidty, Veolia can provide a complete system for your total treatment needs.

 Testing by Veolia